 M.A., D.Litt.
 (Edinburgh), C.S.
 Lewis scholar and VII Advisory Board member

 “Goodbye Chris, I will not forget your friendship and kindness over the years.
 You remember how we and Doris Myers met at that Inklings conference in Nuremberg in the 1990s, and later in various meetings at Wheaton when you became the Herr Direktor?
-For my part I recall most the evening in my house in Edinburgh when we argued literature and theology in a fervour of intellectual excitement; the next day wondered where we had been.
+For my part I recall most the evening in my house in Edinburgh when we argued literature and theology in a fervor of intellectual excitement; the next day wondered where we had been.
 Your faith, in which you clearly believed deeply, came to a blaze then, which my less transfigured mind warmed itself at.
 I hope my friend that you have now met with that faith's object.”

 * * *